opsdis/aci-exporter/README.md

 ```

  From the output, the health of the specific fvAEPg is defined in the third entry in the array, `healthInst`, and the
  other entries are related to the ACI nodes of the application endpoint group.
-If we just want to to get the result of
+If we just want to get the result of
  `cur` from the `healthInst` we express the path as:

     fvAEPg.children.[healthInst].attributes.cur

  This defines that in the `children` array we want to extract data from the `healthInst` entry.
- So the addition is to use the left and right bracket to define that its an array, and between the brackets is the
+ So the addition is to use the left and right bracket to define that it's an array, and between the brackets is the
  regular expression of the entry.

  If multiple instances of `healthInst`